-There have been two important changes in eligibility criteria.
+There have been two important changes in eligibility criteria over the years.
 The first concerns age eligibility.
 Initially the CSG was only available for children younger than seven years.
 From 2003 it was gradually extended to older children up to the age of 14.
-Since January 2012, following a second phased extension, children are eligible for the grant until they turn 18.
+Since January 2012, following a second phased extension, children have been eligible for the grant until they turn 18.

 The second important change concerns the income threshold or means test.
 The income threshold remained static for 10 years until a formula was introduced - set at 10 times the amount of the grant.
 This means that every time the grant is increased, the means test also increases.
-From April 2019 the income threshold was R4,200 per month for a single caregiver and R8,400 per month for the joint income of the caregiver and spouse, if the caregiver is married.
-These increased to R4,300 and R8,600 per month respectively in October.
+From April 2020 the income threshold was R4,400 per month for a single caregiver and R8,800 per month for the joint income of the caregiver and spouse, if the caregiver is married.
+These thresholds increased to R4,500 and R9,000 per month respectively in October.

 There is substantial evidence that grants, including the CSG, are being spent on food, education and basic goods and services.
-This evidence shows that the grant not only helps to alleviate income poverty and realise children's right to social assistance, but is also associated with improved nutritional, health and education outcomes.6
+This evidence shows that the grant not only helps to alleviate income poverty and realise children's right to social assistance, but is also associated with improved nutritional, health and education outcomes.6-15